AdventCoding/Showcase/README.md

 ### Methods

 These methods are called from the Showcase instance on the window object, or from within a callback sent to the jQuery plugin call (e.g. this.enable()).
 To call the showcase plugin on a jQuery collection, see the example above.
+All methods, except for .content, will return the global Showcase object.

+### .content()

+Retrieves the Showcase content container (#jqShowcaseContent) as a jQuery Object.

 ### .enable(callback, hideMain)